ByzantineFailure/pico-wifi/README.md

 * After a successful connnection to a network, the Pico will not actually accept new credentials for that same network.
 You'll have to remove power from the device to get it to accept new credentials.
 * There is a mysterious status that can be returned from `status()` on the WLAN interface with a value of `2`.
 This is between `network.STAT_CONNECTING` and `network.STAT_GOT_IP`.
 This library handles this case, but uh... watch out for that.
 * `ifconfig()` straight-up doesn't work in AP mode: https://github.com/micropython/micropython/issues/17401
 * This project involved building a minimally-featured HTTP server from scratch.
-There may be bugs with non-roman characters, please feel free to report an issue on this repo with a repro case that includes your SSID+Password.
+There may be bugs with non-ASCII characters used in SSIDs and passwords.
+Please feel free to report an issue on this repo with a repro case that includes your SSID+Password, or at least the characters that are causing a problem.
 (I know, credentials on the open web, sorry :( )

 ## TODOs